Top 9 Things To Do In Dublin Plus Best Hotels & Restaurants

 Things to do in Dublin

-3 Final Tips
+3 Final Tips for Visiting Ireland

 • Don’t forget an umbrella!
 Here’s the one I ordered to use while there and it was great.
-Easy open and close, small enough to fit in a bag but large enough to give me ample coverage from the wind and rain.
+Easy to open and close, small enough to fit in a bag but large enough to give me ample coverage from the wind and rain.
 Still have it, use it, and love it.

 • Shoes: Think comfort first.
 The best way to see and experience Dublin is by walking it, but you won’t make it long with a pair of uncomfortable or slippery shoes.
 Go for shoes that are warm, relatively waterproof, and have rubber soles.
 The old cobblestones you’ll encounter on some streets get slick after a rain.